Participer au site avec un Tip

 ConfidenceInterval(low=3.57655333533867, high=4.382043696342881)

-If we sample from the distribution 1000 times and form a bootstrap
+If we sample from the original distribution 100 times and form a bootstrap

 confidence interval for each sample, the confidence interval

-contains the true value of the statistic approximately 900 times.
+contains the true value of the statistic approximately 90% of the time.

 >>> ci_contains_true_std = 0